A year on: Life returns to Mosul's ruins

 75-year-old Kasim Yahia Ali Hussein smokes a cigarette outside an abandoned building in the Old City of Mosul where he has lived all his life.
-Since the end of the battle against Islamic State in Mosul, Kasim has been tasked with keeping watch over destroyed stores and warehouses that belong to his neighbours.
+Since the end of the battle against Islamic State in Mosul Kasim has been tasked with keeping watch over destroyed stores and warehouses that belong to his neighbours.

 Despite having fought in the Iran Iraq war, Kasim says he has never seen a war like this one.
 "They were executing people for every reason," he said.
 "Every day we saw people dying - around 100 people were executed every day.
 If you smoked cigarettes they would cut your fingers.
-If your trousers are long they put you in jail for one month."
+If your trousers were long they put you in jail for one month."